 Reinsurance is a key tool used to mitigate the effect of catastrophe and underwriting risks.
-Being a part of a group, most of the Company's reinsurance is placed through the RSA Group.
-Reinsurance arrangements in place include facultative and treaty covers.
+Being a part of a group, most of the Company's reinsurance is placed through the RSA Group via Codan Forsikring A/S. Reinsurance arrangements in place include facultative and treaty covers.
 The Company's treaty reinsurance is largely excess of loss in nature, but also includes a small number of proportional covers.
 The effect of such reinsurance arrangements is that the Company should not suffer total net insurance losses beyond the Company's risk appetite in any one year.

-The Company is exposed to both multiple insured losses and losses, arising out of a single occurrence, for example natural peril events such as a cloud burst, windstorm, flood, or earthquake.
+The Company is exposed to both multiple insured losses and losses, arising out of a single occurrence, for example natural peril events such as windstorm, flood or cloudburst.

-Through the RSA Group, the Company participates in the purchase of significant catastrophe cover, buying to a minimum return period of 1:200 years.
+Through the RSA Group, the Company centrally participates in the purchase of significant catastrophe cover, buying to a minimum return period of 1:200 years.
 All catastrophe reinsurance is placed with reinsurers with a Standard & Poor's credit rating of 'A-', or better.
 The RSA Group Catastrophe Treaty protects all the RSA Group entities, including the Company.